zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

           * AA bit not set in response.
           * No NS records in answer section
           * Owner name of any of the NS records is not *Zone Name*.
-   8. Extract the name server names from the NS records and any address records in the additional section.
+   8. Extract the name server names from the NS records in the answer section and any matching address records in the additional section.
        1. For each IP address add the IP address and *Zone Name* to the *Remaining Servers* set, unless the IP address is already listed in *Handled Servers*, together with *Zone Name*.